Preparing the home.

-May prospective buyers would prefer not to see pet hairs or smell evidence of Fifi or Fido.
+Prospective buyers would prefer not to see pet hairs or smell evidence of Fifi or Fido.
 If possible try to find a place for your pet to stay for a few days and have your carpets steam cleaned to eliminate lingering odors.
 Pack away pet beds, food bowls, litter boxes.

 Take a good look at your closets and cupboards.
 What kind of impression would they give a prospective buyer?
 Take a minute to organize your items, wipe down shelves and air out cupboards.